roninee/fire-then-aim/docs/_FIRE/then-aim/daily.md

-- “Did I *create* a positive experience today?”
+- Did I *create* a positive experience today?
 - Don't Give the Enemy a Seat at Your Table